albert-stepik-learn/stepik_tour/README.md

 # Stepik Tours: Project 1

-This is a part of my training at https://stepik.org/course/63298.
+This is a part of my learning at https://stepik.org/course/63298.

 The Django application presented here shows three types of pages: